-That was the reason why you got together and create a relationship with each other.
+That was the reason why you got together and created a relationship with each other.
 So, if you decide to end your relationship, try to do it with just as much love and respect towards yourself and each other as when you started it.

-The bottom line is whatever you decide to do you have to decide together.
+The bottom line is whatever you decide to do, you have to decide together.

 Long-distance relationship as a teenager can be hard and unnecessary.
 It’s your time to explore the world, meet new people and do different things.
-Long-distance relationship sometimes looks like being stuck at home with a laptop, trying to have a relationship with someone who isn’t even there.
+Long-distance relationship sometimes looks like being stuck at home with a laptop, trying to have a relationship with someone who is not even there.
 And while you do that, the real world goes by around you.

 While you can make it work practically, being apart may give you a different perspective on your relationship.

 If that’s the case, it won’t be healthy for you to keep restraining yourself from something you feel like doing.
 It won’t be good for your partner either, being with someone who wants to be with someone else.
-And it’s most definitely not good for your relationship.
+It’s most definitely not good for your relationship.

 Having a long-distance relationship in college can get in the way of you growing as a person.
 You need to experience new places and people to grow and develop.
 You need to say YES to some things and NO to others.
 That’s how you grow as a person and develop your personality and self.
 It’s also how you learn about your boundaries.